Is your hearing holding you back? Are your hearing aids no longer enough? A better quality of life is possible.

 Most clients experience immediate benefits at switch on with noticeable improvements continuing over the next three months.
 The results do vary greatly from person to person.
 To optimise progress, it is recommended to follow your home based listening program which will be provided to you by your audiologist.

 Book a cochlear implant assessment appointment at Neurosensory.
-This will be a 1 to 2 hour appointment booked with an Implant Audiologist.
+This will be a 1 to 2 hour appointment booked with an implant audiologist.

 At this appointment you will be given information as to whether you will benefit from a cochlear implant.